 Address: Piazza del Campidoglio.

-Besides the Hotel Fontana, which does not have a public bar, there is no hotel with a view right over the Trevi Fountain.
 And since, as I said, the Trevi Fountain is at a pretty low sea level in Rome, you won’t find that many options for really excellent rooftops bars near the Trevi Fountain.

 One option is the Up Sunset bar at the top of the flagship Rinascente department store.
 It’s not my favorite rooftop bar (it’s a little disorganized) or my favorite view, but it’s pretty gorgeous for where it is.

 Probably my favorite rooftop bar near the Trevi Fountain is the one atop the unassuming Hotel 9 Cesari.

 You could easily pass by the main door on the street, but once you get to the roof, you will not be disappointed.
 While it does not boast of killer view of Saint Peter’s dome or other major monument, it’s a very welcoming space, with a wonderful view of Saint Ignatius church on one side, and other Rome rooftops on the other.

 Drinks are affordable for a rooftop bar and there is a limited snack menu.

 Hours: Open daily 6 pm - 12 am.